chris-short/devopsish.com/content/post/128/index.md

 [**2019 State of Multicloud**](https://turbonomic.com/state-of-multicloud/?utm_campaign=7012o000001oRz6AAE) — A Report on the Underlying Dynamics Fueling Multicloud Strategies.
 [Download Today!](https://turbonomic.com/state-of-multicloud/?utm_campaign=7012o000001oRz6AAE) *SPONSORED*

-[cpu.fail](https://cpu.fail) — Microarchitectural Data Sampling (MDS) and group of vulns individually known as ZombieLoad, RIDL, and Fallout have been disclosed publicly.
-Every processor Intel made since 2011 is impacted by these vulnerabilities.
+[cpu.fail](https://cpu.fail) — Microarchitectural Data Sampling (MDS) and a group of vulnerabilities individually known as ZombieLoad, RIDL, and Fallout have been disclosed publicly.
+[Every processor Intel made since 2011](https://www.tomsguide.com/us/zombieload-attack-intel-what-to-do,news-30082.html) is impacted by these vulnerabilities.
 In my opinion, Arm is the future now.
 I wouldn't be surprised if organizations accelerated plans investing in Arm or switching architectures to Arm.
 Arm is by no means flawless but, Intel is not going to easily overcome this.
 Why?
 [Google Cloud is advising GKE customers](https://support.google.com/faqs/answer/9330250) they, "must disable hyper-threading."
 Truly mitigating these vulnerabilities means you will have half the CPUs you thought you did.
 Fellow Red Hatter Jon Masters has [an extended MDS explanation video](https://youtu.be/Xn-wY6Ir1hw) and [MDS blog post](https://www.redhat.com/en/blog/understanding-mds-vulnerability-what-it-why-it-works-and-how-mitigate-it) explaining more.

 {{< youtube Oeb-O4yKK2c >}}